DrylandEcology/gridSTDF/Documentation/WeatherLogicStepbyStep.md

 and mechanistically predicts daily soil moisture, a metric used for evaluating likely success of plant germination and survival.

-To do this, we gather site-specific historical weather information for a specific site (Step 1), and use historical patterns between historical temperature and precipiation data, alongside NWS forecasts (Step 2), to predict a range of future anomalies with multivariate sampling (Step 3).
+To do this, we gather site-specific historical weather information for a specific site (Step 1), and use historical patterns between historical temperature and precipitation data, alongside NWS forecasts (Step 2), to predict a range of future anomalies with multivariate sampling (Step 3).
-These predictd anomalies are bias corrected (Step 4) and integrated with historical data (Step 5) from the climatic normal period to simulate 900 potential weather and soil moisture futures (Step 6).
+These predicted anomalies are bias corrected (Step 4) and integrated with historical data (Step 5) from the climatic normal period to simulate 900 potential weather and soil moisture futures (Step 6).

 ### [Step 0 - Load packages and example data](ShortTermDroughtForecaster_WeatherForecastDownscaleLogic.ipynb)